-If you hear different tone frequencies from different spokes of equal length and diameter, this is an indication of different spoke tensions.
+If spokes of the same length and diameter vibrate with a different tone, this is an indication that the spoke tensions differ.

 You should hear a high note.

 - " If the spoke tension differs:

 - Correct the spoke tension.

 - Check the spoke torque.